selketjah/selketjah.github.io/_posts/2016-12-09-my-first-oss-contribution.md

 ## Forging ahead

-If you never contributed, the best place to start is reading the contribution guidelines.
+If you never contributed, the best place to start are the contribution guidelines.
 Although the setup can vary from project to project, the initial setup can be generalised in the following steps:

 - fork the repository